tianevitt/tianzes-gauntlight-extras/README.md

         <p>Journals detailing all changes to maps, including a comprehensive list of changes.</p>
     </li>
     <li>
-        <p>New actors for Otari, plus actors for each Otari citizen portrait (and token art) that shipped with Abomination Vaults.</p>
+        <p>New actors for Otari, plus actors for each Otari citizen portrait (and associated token art) that shipped with Abomination Vaults.</p>
     </li>
     <li>
         <p>New actors for the Gauntlight dungeons, including an alternate level boss, her allies, a Gamesmaster for the Arena, loot boxes, and a victim to rescue.</p>